egrinstein/inf1301/README.md

 ## Members of the Team
 The tasks should be solved in groups of 3.
-[Jordana Mecler](https://github.com/jordanamecler),[Me](https://github.com/egrinstein) and [Leonardo Wajnsztok](https://github.com/leotok) compose our group.
+[Jordana Mecler](https://github.com/jordanamecler),[Me](https://github.com/egrinstein) and [Leonardo Wajnsztok](https://github.com/leotok) composes our group.

 ## Projects:
 ### First project